besnardjb/egreq_example/README.md

-# Extended Generic Request Example
+# Extended Generalized Request Example

 ## Dependencies

-In order to use Extended Generic Requests you need an MPI runtime supporting them.
+In order to use Extended Generalized Requests you need an MPI runtime supporting them.
 As they are not standard you may use (to my knowledge) either MPICH or one of its derivative or the MPC MPI runtime.